Troubleshooters.Com and T.C Linux Library Present

 2. sleep 5

 Step 1 recreates the link.
 Step 2 is just a reminder that you should not do ANYTHING with the dnscache system for at least 5 seconds, because that's how long it will take daemontools to find that dnscache is a new directory under the /service directory, create all necessary supervise directories, perform other logistical work, and lastly, run dnscache and its logging system.
 Many wierd problems occur when someone ups or downs the service within a few seconds of creating the symlink, or when someone creates the symlink before application configuration is complete.
-Remember, the symlink is more than a directory redirection -- creating it actually causes the app to be installed.
+Remember, the symlink is more than a directory redirection -- creating it actually causes the app to be enabled.

 Once you're done, you can confirm the contents of any supervise directories with the ls command, as shown in these examples: